pezy/writings/README.md

-# nash
+# writings

-Nash is stand alone note as HTML.
+writings is stand alone note as HTML.